 I’ve got myself out of bad habits when I’ve recognised them, I’ve had the courage to overcome hardships that broke me down to my core, on various occasions and for quite different, significant reasons; hardships occasionally caused by my own mistakes, or exacerbated by them.

-I’ve never been proud of myself.
-Fortunately, though, I’m blessed to be able to be proud of others I love and admire (and, for some unknown reason, who love me).
-These nameless others keep me going.
+I’ve never been overly proud of myself.
+Fortunately, though, I’m blessed to be able to be immensely proud of others I love and admire (and, for some blessed reason, love me, too).
+These nameless others keep me going in life.

-And ignorance is an ongoing condition of my resilience and fortitude, I fear.
+And, perhaps, hope is the ongoing condition of resilience and fortitude?

 Time to move on.